Talking to Professor Nabila El-Bassel about Setting, and Stepping Up, the Pace of AIDS Intervention

 Do you involve students and other faculty, as well as research scientists, in your work?

 Our Centers serve as a training lab for pre-docs and masters-level students (not only from CSSW but also from other Columbia schools).
-We provide field placements for both domestic and international MSW students.
+We provide practicum placements for both domestic and international MSW students.
 The students participate in the Centers’ activities and are considered as an integral part of our research team.
 In addition, we have a number of faculty from Columbia and other universities who collaborate with us on research activities, both in the US and internationally.
 We emphasize multidisciplinary collaboration and promote this approach in all of the Centers’ activities, an approach we find very exciting.

 Can you give me any examples of collaboration with other Columbia schools?